-4.6 Evaluation
+4.3 Evaluation

 To evaluate the performance of the model, the datasets for English and Swedish were randomly split into training, validation, and test sets.
-Exact dataset split will be distributed when paper is deanonymized.
-For the SIGMORPHON languages (Finnish, German, and Russian), the provided dataset split was used, and the test was performed as specified in the dataset, ignoring the specified morphological tags.
+Exact dataset split is defined within the openly shared code repository.7 For the SIGMORPHON languages (Finnish, German, and Russian), the provided dataset split was used, and the test was performed as specified in the dataset, ignoring the specified morphological tags.
 For English and Swedish, each word pair was tested in both directions (switching the query word and the target word).
 Within one relation type, each word pair was randomly assigned another word pair as demo relation.
 Each word pair was used exactly once as a demo relation, and once as a query-target pair.
-Both word pairs in each analogy was selected from the same data partition; i.e. the test set for the evaluation.
-Relations having only one word pair was dropped from the test set, this is the only difference between the original SIGMOR-PHON test data and the test data used here (for more information, see Section 4.5).
+Both word pairs in each analogy were selected from the same data partition; i.e. the test set for the evaluation.
+Relations having only one word pair were dropped from the test set, this is the only difference between the original SIGMORPHON test data and the test data used here (for more information, see Section 4.2).
 Where nothing else is specified, reported numbers are the prediction accuracy.
 This is the fraction of predictions that exactly match the target words.

-4.7 Data ambiguity
+4.4 Data ambiguity